cindyryoo7/mentor-match/README.md

 ## Reflections
 - I had a lot of ideas for this project that I was unable to implement due to the time constraints.
 Learning Typescript, Redux, and Redux-Saga took more time than I expected.
 At multiple points throughout the project, I was forced to reflect on the main goal I had set for myself: learn Typescript.
 After taking most of Day 2 to set up the Redux store, I decided that I needed to focus on producing a Minimum Viable Product (MVP), which led me to entirely removing Redux from the project on Day 3.
 - I really enjoyed learning Typescript, because I was able to make a lot of connections between Javascript, my main programming language, and C#, which I am currently learning for my internship.
 As I researched and learned more about the benefits of Typescript, I started to see how powerful object-oriented programming (OOP) can be.
-- I spent quite a bit of time on the first day planning and setting up the project.
+- I spent quite a bit of time on the first day planning and setting up the project (see [Planning Resources](#Planning-Resources) below).
 I usually find that taking the time to plan out the project structure, layout, schedule, etc. is helpful in terms of project setup and workflow.
 However, since this was only a three-day project, I think all the planning ended up taking up some useful time that I could have potentially spent on researching Typescript or implementing the other features I had hoped to finish.

 ## Future Goals
 - Create a Node/Express server.
-- Create a GraphQL database for the backend system.
+- Create a GraphQL API for the backend system.
 - Create a matching algorithm to pair up users based on their survey answers while incorporating time zones.
 - Expand the survey to allow users to find a “buddy” rather than a mentor/mentee.
 - Deploy the app on an AWS EC2 instance and Docker container.